Vistry Group Accounts

 All new account set up requests should be emailed to support@cqms-ltd.com

-If any of the information (3-8) above is missing, CQMS will contact the supplier directly to obtain.
+If any of the information (b-h above) is missing, CQMS will contact the supplier directly to obtain.

 7What information do I need to send to CQMS to add an existing supplier to a new KCO?

 If the supplier has current certification in place with CQMS, there will be no fees payable at the point of adding them to another KCO however if their certification has expired or has not been completed at the time of your transfer request we will contact the supplier to complete the necessary modules and make appropriate payment.
-Please note that the supplier must have a valid, in date self billing agreement (if applicable) in order for the transfer request to be actioned by Group Accounts Payable.
+Please note that the supplier must have achieved compliance with the Vistry Group standards in order for the transfer request to be sent to, and actioned by, Group Accounts Payable.

 8What standards do the items of information need to conform to?